Large-Hadron-Collider901/Reading-Notes/OperatorsAndLoops.md

 Loops are a fast way to do something repeatedly.
 For example in a game where you tell someone to take X steps in one direction and Y steps in another could be expressed as a loop <br>

 ex: for (let step = 0; step <5; step++> {
-    //Run 5 imes, with values of step 0 through 4 console.log('Walking east one step');
+    //Run 5 times, with values of step 0 through 4 console.log('Walking east one step');
 }
 </br>